Rok posing at Republic Square, the main plaza in Belgrade, Serbia

 Estimated reading time: 12 minutes

-- Observing people and nostalgically remembering good old times of socialism, when we were still united in the same country, with the same values, but also different culture, languages and ambitions.
+• Nostalgically remembering good old times of socialism, when we were still united in the same country.

-- Novi Sad – the capital of autonomous province of Vojvodina, also known as “the Serbian Athens” due to its remarkable culture and history.
+• Novi Sad – the capital of autonomous province of Vojvodina, also known as “the Serbian Athens”.

 Serbia used to be a part of ex-Yugoslavia, the country where I was born and raised.
 So, I have a special relationship with all the of republics of ex-Yugoslavia, which the 1990s became independent countries.